Colorado School Safety Resource Center Emergency Operations Planning Resources - 2011

 - Student Reunification Form - Dec.
 2010 (Adapted with permission from Jefferson County School District)

-NEW - - The Role of Athletic Directors in School Safety Efforts
+The Role of Athletic Directors in School Safety Efforts

 - The REMS TA Center hosted a Webinar to highlight the role of athletic directors in school safety, security, emergency management, and preparedness.
 During this Webinar, presenters demonstrated the importance of developing a collaborative planning team to support emergency operations plan (EOP) development.